chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.0 =
+* reworked the find-me feature to use new data-findme attribute, rather than create a hidden element.

 = 1.6.15 =
 * renamed language files to xx_XX.po and xx_XX.mo